FC Francavilla: 2011–12 season and the new president Antonio Cupparo

 The season began with the team with full points, after the 3–1 victory over Casertana and the one that ended 2–1 against Grottaglie.
 All 4 goals were scored by the striker and captain Genny Del Prete, who gave a great start to the championship to the new president Antonio Cupparo, son of the former patron Francesco Cupparo.

 The most positive season in Serie D is undoubtedly that of the year 2015–16, when the Sinnici team ranks third in group H, and reaches a historic play-off final (lost 0–1 against Fondi).

 At the end of the 2019–20 championship, fifteenth consecutive in Serie D, closed early due to the health emergency linked to the COVID-19 pandemic, the team relegates to Excellence but is later rescued to organic complements in Serie D.

-In the 2021–22 season the coach Ranko Lazic, after having reached and exceeded the 500 games at the helm of the club, ceases to be in charge and becomes sporting director.
+In the 2021–22 season the coach, Ranko Lazic, after having reached and exceeded the 500 games at the helm of the club, ceases to be in charge and becomes sporting director.
 To replace Lazic comes the former coach of Potenza, Taranto and Bitonto Nicola Ragno.
-The following season Francavilla overcame all kinds of predictions and became winter champion, also thanks to the contribution of its best players, Antonio Croce and Angelo Nolé.
-In the final of the season, despite some unexpected defeats, Francavilla managed to win second place in the standings and consequently access to the play-offs thanks to a beautiful goal from home idol De Marco in the penultimate day against Bitonto.
-The 2021–22 seasonis undoubtedly the best in the entire history of FC Francavilla.
+The following season Francavilla overcame all kinds of predictions and became winter champion, also thanks to the contribution of its best performing players, Antonio Croce and Angelo Nolé.
+In the final of the season, despite some unexpected defeats, Francavilla managed to win second place in the standings and consequently access to the play-offs thanks to a game-changing goal from home idol De Marco in the penultimate day against Bitonto.
+The 2021–22 season is FC Francavilla’s best performance in their entire history.